Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

 - Home page should be displayed with an empty list of reviews.

-- Click `Create review` button and upload previously downloaded `Azure.Template` package.
+- Click `Create Review` button and upload previously downloaded `Azure.Template` package.
 It should show API review for Azure.Template if everything is setup correctly.

 If any of the above steps is showing errors, following are the items to check: